Defender for Endpoint and the Endpoint Security baseline

 GPO fallback for MDE-only fleets

-The four Intune endpoint security profiles that don't flow over the MDE channel (LAPS, Local Group Membership, Exploit Protection, Device Control) still need to be applied on MDE-managed workstations and servers to keep your CMMC controls satisfied.
+The Intune endpoint security profiles that don't flow over the MDE channel (LAPS, Local Group Membership, Exploit Protection, Device Control, BitLocker (disk encryption), and Windows Hello for Business (workstations)) still need to be applied on MDE-managed workstations and servers to keep your CMMC controls satisfied.
 The right path differs by device type:

 - Full Intune MDM enrollment (Hybrid Azure AD Join + Intune MDM).
-Workstations are a supported Intune enrollment target, so full enrollment unlocks all four profiles via the Intune channel — the right answer when workstations are user-owned and ready for MDM.
+Workstations are a supported Intune enrollment target, so full enrollment unlocks them all via the Intune channel, the right answer when workstations are user-owned and ready for MDM.
 See Enrollment guide: Enroll Windows client devices in Microsoft Intune.

 - GPO / native Windows mechanisms on domain-joined workstations that won't move to Intune (table below).

-MDE-managed servers — GPO is essentially the only path for these four profiles.
-Windows Server is not a supported Intune MDM enrollment target — Microsoft's Intune Windows enrollment guide explicitly notes that Configuration Manager supports Windows Server, i.e., Intune itself does not.
-Two adjacent server-side channels exist for the broader Defender stack, but neither closes these specific gaps: MDE security settings management (the channel we're already working around — AV, ASR Rules, EDR, Firewall) and Configuration Manager tenant attach (extends Antivirus, ASR Rules, EDR, and Windows Security experience to ConfigMgr-managed servers per the supported-profiles table — but not LAPS, Local Group Membership, Exploit Protection, or Device Control either).
+MDE-managed servers: GPO is essentially the only path for these profiles.
+Windows Server is not a supported Intune MDM enrollment target, and Microsoft's Intune Windows enrollment guide explicitly notes that Configuration Manager supports Windows Server, i.e., Intune itself does not.
+Two adjacent server-side channels exist for the broader Defender stack, but neither closes these specific gaps: MDE security settings management (the channel we're already working around: AV, ASR Rules, EDR, Firewall) and Configuration Manager tenant attach (extends Antivirus, the Windows Security experience (Tamper Protection), ASR Rules, Exploit Protection, EDR, and Firewall to ConfigMgr-managed servers per the supported-profiles table, but not LAPS, Local Group Membership, or Device Control; in GCC High it requires Configuration Manager current branch 2107+, the version that added Azure US Government support.
+Some still-current Microsoft setup pages predate this and say Azure Government isn't supported).
 Azure Arc adds a different management plane (Update Manager, Machine Configuration via Azure Policy) but is not an Intune-equivalent for the endpoint security profiles in question.

-The documented GPO / native alternatives — apply via Active Directory GPOs (the same mechanism that delivers these on domain-joined workstations that don't move to Intune):
+The documented GPO / native alternatives, applied via Active Directory GPOs (the same mechanism that delivers these on domain-joined workstations that don't move to Intune):

 | Unsupported Intune profile | CMMC control | GPO / native alternative |